samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 - What are joins?

 - What is the difference between a view and a table?
+   * Materialized view is a static image of the table at certain time.
 - What is DAO?

 # Spring/Spring Boot

 - What is dependencies Injection?
+   * A design pattern to remove dependenies by providing the config in an external source. two types constructor and setter.
+   * Setter occurs after
 - How many types of beans in spring?
+   * 6 types, Singleton, prototype, request, session, application, websocket
 - What annotations that are use in Spring?

 - Where would you do the configuration in a spring project?
+   * Utilize the @SpringBootApplication, which contains the @EnableAutoConfiguration
+   * You can override properties in application.yml or application.properties
 - How to handle exception in Spring project?
+   * @ExceptionHandler
 - What is the difference between Spring and Spring Data?

 - Tell me about transaction management in a Spring Project